NY Lottery draws identical Take 5 numbers twice in a row - NewsBreak

 The midday and evening Take 5 results were both 18, 21, 30, 35, and 36.
 Like all New York Lottery games, Take 5 drawings are operated via a mechanical ball drawing process.

 According to the Lottery, there were no winners for the midday drawing on October 27.
 But for the evening drawing, there were 52 top-prize winners of $715.50 each.
-That’s over $37,000.Powerball ticket sold in Rochester 1 number short of $700M jackpot
+That’s over $37,000.New York Lottery taking steps to prevent underage gambling

 In Take 5, the jackpot is divided equally among jackpot winners.
 If there are no jackpot winners, the amount goes to the second-tier prize level and is distributed equally across all second-tier prize winners.
 The odds of matching all five numbers to win the Take 5 jackpot are one in 575,757.
 The same odds apply for the two drawings having identical results.